coderofsalvation/coderofsalvation.github.io/_posts/2016-05-18-the-child-innovator-and-perfectionist.md

 ## Conclusion

 Be aware of what kind of people you're dealing with, and keep their limits in mind.
-Perfectionists create the illusions about being senior, but they can turn out to be less productive.
+Perfectionists can turn out to be less productive in the beginning, but they can also prevent you lots of headaches in the long run.
 Beginners and innovators are very openminded to work with.
 A tech lead ideally should be an innovator, in order to put brakes on beginners/perfectionists at proper times.